percona/pmm-doc/docs/install-pmm/install-pmm-client/connect-database/aws.md

 ![!image](../../../_images/aws.iam.png)

-1. Select the *Policies* option on the navigation panel and click the *Create policy* button.
+1. Select the **Policies** option on the navigation panel and click the **Create policy** button.

-2. On the *Create policy* page, select the JSON tab and replace the existing contents with the following JSON document.
+2. On the **Create policy** page, select the JSON tab and replace the existing contents with the following JSON document.

+??? info "JSON"

     ```json
     { "Version": "2012-10-17",